Classical Athens: Earlier History and Archaic period

-Rise to power (508–448 BC)
+Athenian democracy

 Hippias, son of Peisistratus, had ruled Athens jointly with his brother, Hipparchus, from the death of Peisistratus in about 527.
 Following the assassination of Hipparchus in about 514, Hippias took on sole rule, and in response to the loss of his brother, became a worse leader who was increasingly disliked.
 Hippias exiled 700 of the Athenian noble families, amongst them Cleisthenes's family, the Alchmaeonids.
 Upon their exile, they went to Delphi, and Herodotus says they bribed the Pythia always to tell visiting Spartans that they should invade Attica and overthrow Hippias.
 That supposedly worked after a number of times, and Cleomenes I led a Spartan force to overthrow Hippias, which succeeded, and instated an oligarchy.
 Cleisthenes disliked the Spartan rule, along with many other Athenians, and so made his own bid for power.
 The result was democracy in Athens, but considering Cleisthenes's motivation for using the people to gain power, as without their support, he would have been defeated, and so Athenian democracy may be tainted by the fact its creation served greatly the man who created it.
 The reforms of Cleisthenes replaced the traditional four Ionic "tribes" (phyle) with ten new ones, named after legendary heroes of Greece and having no class basis, which acted as electorates.
 Each tribe was in turn divided into three trittyes (one from the coast; one from the city and one from the inland divisions), while each trittys had one or more demes, depending on their population, which became the basis of local government.

 The tribes each selected fifty members by lot for the Boule, the council that governed Athens on a day-to-day basis.
 The public opinion of voters could be influenced by the political satires written by the comic poets and performed in the city theaters.
 The Assembly or Ecclesia was open to all full citizens and was both a legislature and a supreme court, except in murder cases and religious matters, which became the only remaining functions of the Areopagus.
 Most offices were filled by lot, although the ten strategoi (generals) were elected.